digital-ai/release-integration-template-python/README.md

 ### Clone and duplicate

 1. Open Terminal.
-2. Create a bare clone of this repository.
+2. Create a bare clone of the template repository.

 **HTTPS:**